 Having an eating disorder is a very personal thing.
+I have anorexia, and I want to tell you about it.

 It consumes your being and feels as intimate and destructive as an abusive relationship.
 Even after recovery, your disorder can feel as rough as a breakup with a significant other, to the point where you might even miss it.